-Additional processing/ transaction fees may apply.
+\Additional processing/ transaction fees may apply.

 Fuller Theological Seminary reserves the right to change tuition and fees on an annual basis.
-Tuition and fee schedules for a particular academic year are announced to students and published in the academic catalogue prior to the beginning of the academic year.
+Tuition and fee schedules for a particular academic year are announced to students and published in the academic catalog prior to the beginning of the academic year.
+The Special Fees identified above are nonrefundable.

-Tuition Refund Polices
+Tuition Refund Policies

 Course Add/Drop.
 Students may adjust their course schedule during their assigned registration windows.
-This period, known as Add/Drop, permits students to add or drop courses without incurring any financial charges.
-Fuller courses are taught on multiple calendars, so the Add/Drop period is determined by the length of the course, as listed below:
+This period, known as Add/Drop, permits students to add or drop courses (including all courses which do not have a regular meeting schedule, such as field education and directed studies, and those which meet for a specified portion of the quarter for instruction) without incurring any financial charges up through Friday of the 1st week of the quarter.